iColgateZz/lan_file_share/README.md

 Spawn an HTTP server in a directory and let everyone access its contents via a browser!
 Customize the UI by modifying the frontend code!

+Basically, this is an extended version of `python3 -m http.server`.

 ## Compilation

 Run `make` on *nix machines.
 This command produces the `share` executable file that can be launched.